Do you know that awesome feeling when you get into bed, fall right to sleep, stay asleep all night, and wake up feeling refreshed?

 Traditional Chinese Medicine and Insomnia

-TCM has a long history of addressing sleep disorders and problems and waking issues.
-The constant cycle of waking up, rushing around busily, and then trying to get to sleep can be helped with TCM treatments and advice because they induce relaxation and calm the body and mind, so that you can rest more deeply at night.
+Chinese medicine treatment may be able to assist with the stress of the constant cycle of waking up, rushing around busily, and then trying to get to sleep, with TCM stress treatments and advice because they may induce relaxation, calm the body and mind, so that you can rest more deeply at night.